 Another session in the afternoon is about ECDSA and Algorithm rollover which is listed in current agenda of Yeti experiment.
 ECC(Elliptic Curve Cryptography) is widely considered as a promising DNSSEC algorithm after RSA due to its property: ECC has much smaller keys and signatures with equivalent or better key strength.
 There are some experience of algorithm rollover in second level domain and TLD level, but there is little experience for algorithm rollover in root level.
 Before proposed and tested in Yeti Root, Davey and Kevin built a lab testbed in BII lab which is introduce in a document in Yeti’s GitHub repo.

-Basically, it rolled the algorithm in four approaches with different configuration and time lines.
-The finding is interesting that four approaches successfully for BIND (9.11.5-P1) and UNBOUND(1.8.3) resolver.
+Basically, we rolled the algorithm in four approaches with different configuration and time lines.
+The finding is interesting that four approaches proceeded successfully for BIND (9.11.5-P1) and UNBOUND(1.8.3) resolver.
 Note that there is an accidental mistake in configuring the ZSK’s inactive time which results no active signing key in the middle of the rollover and causes validation failure(we recovered it with a new ZSK but it still had impact on resolver).
 As a response to this failure, it is observed BIND restarts the Add Hold-Down Time of new key/algorithm for another 30 days when new valid signing key is available but Unbound continue the timer and trusted the KSK/Algorithm after the rfc5011-timer expired.
 It is planned that more lab test for rollover should be done before roll the algorithm of Yeti.
 We will call for more resolvers to join this test.

 After all presentations and prepared topic, we have one hour open and wrap-up discussion.
 In the end of the meeting, a consensus was achieved among Yeti coordinator and Yeti participants that there are concrete and interesting items we are going to explore.
 We decided to move to Yeti phase-2 after 2019 after fully preparation with clear goal and a technical proposal document.